 Riding has never been the same for me, and the stress from the event sent my then undiagnosed autoimmune disorder into overdrive.
 I became a shadow of my former self throughout the 2015 bike racing season, and wondered if I would ever be strong again.

 Adelaide was a triathlete back then (and still is), and I had always thought of giving the sport a shot once my bike racing career was complete after winning stages in each Grand Tour.
-Although the curtain on bike racing was drawn a decade earlier than I had planned, I signed up for my first triathlon in May.
+Although the curtain on bike racing career was drawn a decade earlier than planned, I signed up for my first triathlon in May of 2015.

 I ended up winning the overall amateur division at Ironman 70.3 St. George a week after finishing a stage race in Arkansas, and took my pro license immediately.
 I did a few more bike races with my team that year and raced four 70.3s in the pro field, eventually realizing that I was not going to be as competitive as I initially thought.